flightaware/firestarter/README.md

 ### db-updater
 The db-updater service receives Firehose messages from the connector and maintains a database table based on their contents.
-The service is capable of handling so-called "flifo" (flight info) messages and airborn position messages.
+The service is capable of handling so-called "flifo" (flight info) messages and airborne position messages.
-There are two db-updaters currently running - one handles flight info and updates a "flights" table, and the other handles airborn positions and updates a "positions" table.
-The default database configuration writes to a sqlite database in a named volume, but PostgreSQL is also supported.
-The flight info db-updater uses sqlite, and the position db-updater user TimescaleDB which is based on PostgreSQL.
+Two db-updater containers are configured by default - one handles flight info and updates a "flights" table, and the other handles airborne positions and updates a "positions" table.
+The flight info db-updater uses sqlite by default (but has been tested with PostgreSQL), and the position db-updater uses TimescaleDB which is based on PostgreSQL.
 Other databases could potentially be supported with little effort.
 To prevent bloat, flights and positions older than 48 hours are automatically dropped from the table.